sbhark/SMServerMonitoring/README.md

 3) A RESTFUL HTTP API so you can create your own interfaces or views.

+4) Real time network stats (KBPS, MBPS, Packets per second, etc)

-4) I think this monitoring system can be easily expanded so that each monitoring server can also talk with other servers.
+5) I think this monitoring system can be easily expanded so that each monitoring server can also talk with other servers.
 Or the master server can send other commands to be executed which means that well its up to your imagination :)

 Questions / Feedback